Line A4 (Athens Suburban Railway)

 Line A4 is an Athens Suburban Railway (Proastiakos) line in Athens, Greece, managed by Hellenic Train.
-The service connects Piraeus with the coastal city of Kiato.
-The line shares a part of its course with lines A1 and A3 as well as Metro line 2, but also with line A3 at Ano Liosia.
-The first Suburban line was inaugurated on 30 July 2004, using 17 OSE Class 560 DMUs between Larissa Station (Now Athens) and the Airport.
-With the completion of the electrification of the sections of the line to Athens in 2017 and Piraeus in 2018.
-The line now exclusively uses OSE class 460 EMUs rolling stock.
+The service connects Piraeus with the coastal town of Kiato, via intermediate towns and cities in western Attica and Corinthia.
+The line shares a part of its course with lines A1 and A3 out of Athens railway station and has an interchange with line A2 at Ano Liosia.
+The first iteration of the line was inaugurated on 27 September 2005, between Athens and Corinth via Neratziotissa.
+The service was reinstated on 30 July 2017, with the completion of the electrification until Athens in 2017 and Piraeus in 2018.